onewayautomation/ogamma-logger/README.md

 ## Configuring Grafana

 * Install **Grafana** from https://grafana.com/
+  * Instructions on Grafana web page suggest to use **wget** tool to download the installer.
+  If you don't have wget tool installed, then you can download it from here: https://eternallybored.org/misc/wget/
 * Install **SimpleJson** data source plugin (instructions are available at https://grafana.com/plugins/grafana-simple-json-datasource/installation)
-* Add data source of **SimpleJson** type, and configure it to connect to the OPC UA Data Logger endpoint (http://loclhost:8989/grafana)
+* Add data source of **SimpleJson** type, and configure it to connect to the OPC UA Data Logger endpoint (http://localhost:8989/grafana)
 * Add new dashboard.
 * Add panels to the created dashboard, and configure to get timeseries data from added SimpleJson data source.